noamraph/nix-pills/pills/07-working-derivation.md

 ```

 Much like the usual
-.drv, except that there\'s a list of arguments in there passed to the
+.drv, except that there's a list of arguments in there passed to the
 builder (bash) with `builder.sh`...
 In the nix store..?
 Nix
 automatically copies files or directories needed for the build into the
 store to ensure that they are not changed during the build process and
 that the deployment is stateless and independent of the building
 machine. `builder.sh` is not only in the arguments passed to the
-builder, it\'s also in the input derivations.
+builder, it's also in the input derivations.

 Given that `builder.sh` is a plain file, it has no .drv associated with
 it.
 The store path is computed based on the filename and on the hash of